microbiomedata/nmdc-runtime/README.md

 The runtime features:

 1. [Dagster](https://docs.dagster.io/concepts) orchestration:
+    - dagit - a web UI to monitor and manage the running system.
+    - dagster-daemon - a service that triggers pipeline runs based on time or external state.
+    - PostgresSQL database - for storing run history, event logs, and scheduler state.
+    - workspace code
       - Code to run is loaded into a Dagster `workspace`.
 This code is loaded from one or more dagster `repositories`.
 Each Dagster `repository` may be run with a different Python virtual environment if need be, and may be loaded from a local Python file or `pip install`ed from an external source.
 In our case, each Dagster `repository` is simply loaded from a Python file local to the nmdc-runtime GitHub repository, and all code is run in the same Python environment.
       - A Dagster repository consists of `solids` and `pipelines`, and optionally `schedules` and `sensors`.
          - `solids` represent individual units of computation
          - `pipelines` are built up from solids
          - `schedules` trigger recurring pipeline runs based on time
          - `sensors` trigger pipeline runs based on external state
       - Each `pipeline` can declare dependencies on any runtime `resources` or additional configuration.
 There are TerminusDB and MongoDB `resources` defined, as well as `preset` configuration definitions for both "dev" and "prod" `modes`.
 The `preset`s tell Dagster to look to a set of known environment variables to load resources configurations, depending on the `mode`.

 2. A [TerminusDB](https://terminusdb.com/) database supporting revision control of schema-validated data.

-3. A [MongoDB](https://www.mongodb.com/) database supporting write-once, high-throughput internal data storage by the nmdc-runtime FastAPI instance.
+3. A MongoDB database supporting write-once, high-throughput internal data storage by the nmdc-runtime FastAPI instance.

 4. A [FastAPI](https://fastapi.tiangolo.com/) service to interface with the orchestrator and